karthik25/taskable/ReadMe.md

 > scriptcs -- hello_taskable.csx
 ```

 Now you can start calling the registered commands!
-For example, the following would run the echo task and display the results:
+For example, the following would run the echo task and display the results.

 ```
 > echo hello